truenas/documentation/content/SCALE/Storage/Pools/EncryptionSCALE.md

 ## Encrypting a New Dataset

-You can create new datasets within an existing storage pool as either encrypted or non-encrpted.
+You can create new datasets within an existing storage pool as either encrypted or non-encrypted.
 A mix of encrypted and non-encrypted datasets can exist in a single storage pool.

 To encrypt a dataset, [create a new dataset]({{< relref "/SCALE/Storage/Pools/datasetsscale.md" >}}) and after typing a name scroll down to the **Encryption Options** section.